department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/feature-briefs/Submission Experience.md

 - Notification of core 526 submission failures and file upload failures
 - Any of the touchpoints in the lifecycle of the claim beyond when the claim is established in VBMS and all initial documents are successfully uploaded
 - PDF of complete claim generated as submission-- this may be later state of the outline/copy of claim information submitted
-- Given that the Claim Status Tool is not managed by our team, any improvements across products will need to happen in collaboration
+- Given that the Claim Status Tool is not managed by our team, any improvements across products will need to happen in collaboration CST
 - Note that Team 2 is doing work on addressing small and important issues in the non-happy submission paths, and we will need coordinate with them on future-facing work.

 ## 5.3 Risks and Challenges